mui/material-ui/docs/src/pages/components/cards/cards.md

 ## UI Controls

-Often cards allow users to interact with the entirety of their surface to trigger its main action, be it an expansion, a link to another screen or some other behavior.
+Often a card allow users to interact with the entirety of its surface to trigger its main action, be it an expansion, a link to another screen or some other behavior.
 The action area of the card can be specified by wrapping its contents in a `CardActionArea` component.

 {{"demo": "pages/components/cards/ActionAreaCard.js", "bg": true}}

 A card can also offer supplemental actions which should stand detached from the main action area in order to avoid event overlap.
-This is usually achieved by vertically separating the two Action Areas in order to keep a clear visual hierarchy between them.

 {{"demo": "pages/components/cards/MultiActionAreaCard.js", "bg": true}}